EliHeuman/Eye/README.md

 ___
 ## Roadmap of future improvements
 - Create a click button to start/stop option in the DOM.
+- Add an option to add more facial features and expressions.
 __
 #### License information